 When you feel confident that your article is complete, you are ready to submit your draft.
 Your draft will be reviewed by the editorial staff in a process that typically takes from one to four weeks.
 Generally, you will see your draft only once again after you've submitted it.
 After editing, it will be returned to you for review.

 Microsoft Word offers a feature called "Track Changes" that maintains a history of modifications to a document.
 Using the Track Changes feature of Word, you can review exactly what's been done to your article since you first submitted it.
 (Some authors, however, choose not to review each edit; they prefer to simply read through the current version.)
 You may also see embedded comments for your attention.
 Those comments will typically ask for clarification of some sort.
 You can address these comments by modifying the text in the document directly, leaving Track Changes on so that we can see what's been done.
 If an editor's comment requires a response comment of your own, please do not respond within the original comment.
 Instead, create a new comment.
-Once you've reviewed the document and made any necessary modifications, save it as a new version and return it to your editor (typically, the version sent to you will be V2, so you will save it as V3).
+Once you've reviewed the document and made any necessary modifications, save it as a new version and return it to your editor (typically, the edited version sent to you will be V2, so you will save your revised version as V3).

 Once your article has been published, be sure to check the forum associated with your article for feedback.
 Occasionally, readers have interesting alternatives to suggest or questions about some detail in the article.
 To have forums postings emailed to you directly, go to your article on the Web site and subscribe to the discussion.
 Note that you cannot subscribe to a forums discussion until one has been started.
 You're encouraged to start the discussion yourself by posting a message inviting readers to comment.